folio-org/mod-marccat/README.md

 # mod-marccat

+Copyright (C) 2017-2018 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

+## Introduction

-FOLIO metadata management / cataloging module (MARCcat)
+Metadata management / cataloging module (MARCcat).

-# Goal

-FOLIO compatible cataloging module.

 # Prerequisites